Complex Bounded Operators in Isabelle/HOL: Introduction

 Beyond the development above, we have the following additional theories: \begin{compactitem} \item \isathyidx{One_Dimensional_Spaces}: We introduce the type-class \isaclassidx{one_dim} of one-dimensional complex vector spaces.
 In pen-and-paper mathematics, we often implicitly identify any one-dimensional space with $\setC$, making many things notationally much simpler.
 E.g., the adjoint of \isaterm{ψ} applied to \isaterm{φ}, i.e., \isaterm{ψ* φ} (strictly speaking an operator $\setC\to\setC$) is identified with the inner product \isaterm{ψ ∙⇩C φ} (a complex number).
 Using the type-class \isaclass{one_dim} and suitable isomorphisms, we can make these implicit identifications explicit, with reasonable notational overhead. \item \isathyidx{Complex_L2}: We introduce the Hilbert space \isatyp{'a ell2}\idxtyp{ell2} of square-summable functions $\isatyp{'a}\to\setC$.
 (For finite \isatyp{'a}, this is the same as the space of $n$-dimensional vectors.)
 This is a very canonical Hilbert space because any Hilbert space with basis \isatyp{'a} is isomorphic to \isatyp{'a ell2}.
 Therefore this specific Hilbert space deserves particular attention in its own theory. \item \isathyidx{Cblinfun_Matrix}: For finite \isatyp{'a},\isatyp{'b} (of cardinalities $n,m$), the bounded operators \isatyp{'a ell2 ⇒⇩C⇩L 'b ell2} are essentially $(m\times n)$-matrices.
-The \isasessionidx{Jordan_Normal_Form} AFP entry (\cite{Jordan_Normal_Form-AFP}, short JNF {JNF|see{\isasession{Jordan_Normal_Form}}}) already contains rich material about matrices.
-This theory establishes the relationship between finite-dimensional bounded operators and JNF-matrices, and relates operations on operators to corresponding operations on JNF-matrices. \item \isathyidx{Cblinfun_Code}: We set up Isabelle's code-generation support for explicit computations involving finite-dimensional vectors, operators, and subspaces.
-This allows to prove many facts involving concrete finite-dimensional operators by computation.
+The \isasessionidx{Jordan_Normal_Form} Archive of Formal Proofs entry (\cite{Jordan_Normal_Form-AFP}, short JNF {JNF|see{\isasession{Jordan_Normal_Form}}}) already contains rich material about matrices.
+Our theory \isathy{Complex_L2} establishes the relationship between finite-dimensional bounded operators and JNF-matrices, and relates operations on operators to corresponding operations on JNF-matrices. \item \isathyidx{Cblinfun_Code}: We set up Isabelle's code-generation support for explicit computations involving finite-dimensional vectors, operators, and subspaces.
+This allows to prove many facts involving concrete finite-dimensional operators by computation (under the additional assumption that Isabelle's code generation is sound).
 JNF already contains code-generation setup for matrices, so in many cases, we can simply reduce our code-generation to JNF using the results from \isathy{Cblinfun_Matrix}. \end{compactitem} Finally, there are a lot of miscellaneous results that were required to prove the results in this library.
 We collected them in theories in the subdirectory \texttt{extra}; two of them have been included in the Isabelle distribution (\isathyidx[HOL-Library]{Complemented_Lattices} and \isathyidx[HOL-Analysis]{Infinite_Sum}).